|

 as clamps, high speed lifts, etc. will need a higher capacity battery to ensure the battery is

-are available to detect the correct discharge level and are recommended by
+interrupts are available to detect the correct discharge level and are recommended by battery

 charge.
 If the temperature of the electrolyte is more than